 Can Now Foods Coq10 Help with Statin Medications?

 Book CoverStatin medications are used to help lower cholesterol in people with high cholesterol levels.
-Unfortunately the enzyme that is broken down with statins is the same enzyme which creates coq10 within our bodies.1 Recently the question has been asked, can coq10 help prevent the harmful side effects caused by this medication?
+Unfortunately the enzyme that is broken down with statins is the same enzyme which creates Co-Q10 within our bodies.
+Recently, the question has been asked, can Co-Q10 help prevent the harmful side effects caused by this medication?

-Coq10 is made within our bodies.
+Co-Q10 is made within our bodies.
 We have a lot of it as babies, but as we get older our bodies produce less and less of it.
-Thankfully we are able to get some coq10 from our food, however it is much easier to obtain using supplements.
-Coq10 supplements are available in different forms included gelcaps and powders.
+Thankfully we are able to get some Co-Q10 from our food, however it is much easier to obtain using supplements.
+Co-Q10 supplements are available in different forms including gelcaps and powders.

-On the other hand, there are some researchers that say if you take statin drugs for high cholesterol that coq10 is a must.
-Statin drugs lower the level of coq10 within the system.
-They say that coq10 is appropriate for those that have been suffering from a type of cardiovascular disease, cardiomyopathy, mitochondrial dysfunction, and heart attack.
+On the other hand, there are some researchers who say that Co-Q10 is a must if you take statin drugs for high cholesterol .
+Statin drugs lower the level of Co-Q10 within the system.
+They say that Co-Q10 is appropriate for those that have been suffering from a type of cardiovascular disease, cardiomyopathy, mitochondrial dysfunction, and heart attack.
 These researchers recommend a daily dosage of 100 to 200 mg.
-However those with mitochondrial dysfunction or heart failure may need more.2 Two examples of these may be Now Foods CoQ10 and Jarrow CoQ10.
+However those with mitochondrial dysfunction or heart failure may need more.

-Coq10 does not normally cause side effects for people.
+Co-Q10 does not normally cause side effects for people.
 If there are any side effects, they are “minimal and usually short lived”.
-They can include loss of appetite, diarrhea, and nausea.3 It is recommended that you speak with your doctor to determine if coq10 is a good choice for you.
+They can include loss of appetite, diarrhea, and nausea.
+It is recommended that you speak with your doctor to determine if C0-Q10 is a good choice for you.

 Leave a Reply